Meta tags perform several essential functions:

 - They allow a potential visitor to see the necessary information in the search results, making the description as informative as possible.

-- They record data about the page, help to display information correctly, set up indexing (analyzing the site and entering it into the database for subsequent inclusion in the output).
+- They record data about the page, help to display information correctly, and set up indexing (analyzing the site and entering it into the database for subsequent inclusion in the output).

 Recommended volume: 120 characters, 12-15 words